open-power-ref-design-toolkit/opsmgr/playbooks/README.rst

 - Ansible > 1.9 < 2.0

 Configuration files:
-- "inventory" contains the host groups to host lxc containers (opsmgr_hosts) and that point to managed endpoints (opsmgr_targets).
+- "inventory" contains the host groups to host lxc containers (opsmgr_hosts), the opsmgr ui (opsmgr) and that point to managed endpoints (opsmgr_targets).
 - "vars/containers.yml" defines the lxc containers that will be created and their "roles" (e.g. a container that hosts Nagios Core is assigned the "nagios" role).
 This field of the container controls which integrated play will be called afterwards to install the open integrated applications.

 How to run: